raisch/joi-extender/README.md

 ## Description

-joiExtender allows you to add your own "top-level" validate-able types to joi by leveraging knowledge of the internal structure of Joi, which I freely admit is a VBI<sup><small>\*</small></sup>.
+joi-extender allows you to add your own "top-level" validate-able types to joi by leveraging knowledge of the internal structure of Joi, which I freely admit is a VBI<sup><small>\*</small></sup>.

 In other words, it allows you to add your own base validation types, just like `joi.string()`, as well